kristinev7/Python-and-Django-Web-Application/README.md

-A blog clone project using Django.
+# A blog clone project using Python and Django.

 https://just-blog.kflux7.repl.co